-By now, people have begun to hear of the many benefits of Robotic Process Automation (RPA): dramatically reduced costs, fewer errors, and faster business velocity.
-But did you know that RPA also helps employees collaborate?
+By now, people have heard of the many benefits RPA: dramatically reduced costs, fewer errors, and faster business velocity.
+But did you know that RPA can also help employees collaborate?

-It might not seem obvious at first, but yes, RPA encourages employees to work more closely with one another – as well as with customers and even the software robots (bots) that make up your new Digital Workforce.
-Here are five ways that collaboration is improving:
+It might not seem obvious at first, but yes, RPA encourages employees to work closely with one another – as well as with customers and the software robots that make up your new Digital Workforce.
+Here are five ways your employees are improving collaboration:

 1. Collaboration between IT and the business

-For decades, experts have been advocating that IT and the business should be working more closely together.
-But at many organizations, this has yet to result in true collaboration between technical experts and business users.
-When taken to an extreme, this disconnect can turn into true technological dysfunction where rogue shadow IT activities proliferate because business users don’t feel listened to by IT.
+For decades, experts have been advocating that IT departments should be working more closely with the rest of the business.
+But at many organizations, there has yet to be true collaboration between technical experts and business users.
+When taken to an extreme, this disconnect can turn into true technological dysfunction, where rogue IT activities proliferate because technicians feel ignored by business users.

-This is simply not possible when deploying RPA.
-By definition, RPA needs technologists and non-technical employees to work hand in hand to identify processes ripe for automation and to rethink them so the automated processes don’t simply speed up outdated ways of doing things, but actually improve business processes.
+Deploying RPA removes this frightening possibility from the equation.
+By definition, RPA requires technologists and non-technical employees to work hand-in-hand.
+The whole team is involved in identifying processes ripe for automation and rethinking them so the automated processes don’t simply speed up outdated ways of doing things, but actually improve business processes.

 2. Collaboration between employees and customers

-Whether B2B or B2C, interactions between sales people and customers are complex.
-Discussions about product characteristics — size, color, features — that best suit the customer’s needs must be supported by more routine tasks like determining if the product is in stock, processing the order, and arranging for delivery.
+Whether B2B or B2B, interactions between sales people and customers are complex.
+Discussions about product characteristics that best suit the customer’s needs must be supported by more routine tasks, such as determining if the product is in stock, processing the order, and arranging for delivery.

-Unfortunately, these more mundane aspects of selling often get in the way of closing the actual sale.
-By automating those aspects, and letting bots take care of them, you can collaborate with customers to make sure you deliver products or services that meet their precise requirements.
+Unfortunately, these mundane aspects of selling often get in the way of closing the actual sale.
+By automating these tasks, letting bots take care of them, you can collaborate with customers and deliver products and services that meet their precise requirements.

-3. Collaboration between employees who never previously collaborated
+3. Collaboration between employees who have never worked together before

-To automate well, you have to get cross-functional teams together — people from accounts payable, invoicing, finance, and customer service, for example – and think through all the conditions, constraints, and possible improvements.
+To automate well, and to answer those questions, you have to create cross-functional teams– people from accounts payable, invoicing, finance, and customer service, for example – and have them think through possibilities together.

 You may have a dozen different process variations that you weren’t even aware of.
 But talking it through makes you realize how everything is interconnected.
-And, by collaborating within cross-functional teams, you optimize processes rather than just hardening processes that are a result of legacy systems or just out dated thinking.
+And, by collaborating within cross-functional teams, you can transform your work processes instead of fortifying already inflexible legacy systems.

-Collaboration also helps with troubleshooting and problem-solving when automation processes go awry.
-Say a transaction that has been automated fails.
+When automation goes awry, trouble-shooters and problem-solvers can come together to correct the course.
+Say a transaction that was automated fails.
 A best-in-class bot solution will provide insight into what went wrong.
-By informing the right people, and keeping them in the loop, you open up opportunities for them to collaborate on solutions, in a timely manner — including whether there is some systemic problem with the automated process that humans need to put their heads together to solve.
+By informing the right people, and keeping them in the loop, you can open up opportunities for collaboration that is more efficient and effective.

-Several Automation Anywhere Enterprise customers are developing bots using a dual-team approach to ensure the bots work properly.
-One team develops the core automation functionality whereas another validates the logic of the automation.
-If anything is misaligned, the two teams come together and work collaboratively to remedy the problem.
-This aligned, the two teams come together and work collaboratively to remedy the problem.
-This ensures that the logic is thoroughly tested and double-checked through close collaboration.
+Several Automation Anywhere Enterprise customers are developing bots with a dual-team approach to ensure that bots work properly.
+One team can develop the core automation functionality while the other validates the logic of the automation.
+If anything is misaligned, the two teams can come together to remedy the problem.
+This ensures that the whole project is thoroughly tested and double-checked.